-This DATA course presents candidates with methods, materials, and organizational techniques for providing inquiry-based science in the differentiated early childhood classroom.
-Throughout the course, candidates will discuss current curriculum issues in science education and develop an understanding of science in light of present national (NSTA) and state education and reform issues, including Common Core candidates will have opportunities to plan, implement, and evaluate lesson plans that address differentiation of essential science content, instructional practices, and student products based on student readiness, interest, and learning profile.
-This course will focus heavily on teacher candidate proficiency development with scaffolded assistance from DATA instructors and should be taken during the semester before the candidate teaching experience.
-Prerequisite: Stage II Admission to DATA Block
+This Clinical Practice Block course presents candidates with methods, materials, and organizational techniques for providing problem-based mathematics in the differentiated secondary classroom.
+Candidates will explore ways to provide the essential content, processes, and attitudes of mathematics, focusing specifically on how problem-based mathematics instruction is foundational to mathematics learning.
+Throughout the course, candidates will discuss current curriculum issues in mathematics education and develop an understanding of mathematics in light of present national (NCTM) and state education standards.
+During the CP practicum conducted throughout the semester, candidates will have opportunities to plan, implement, and evaluate lessons that address differentiation of essential mathematics content, instructional practices, and student products based on student readiness, interest, and profile.
+This course will focus heavily on teacher candidate proficiency development and should be taken during the semester before the Clinical Residency experience.
+Prerequisite: Stage II Admission to Clinical Practice Block